ctz/id115-firmware-dump/README.md

 *  `dump.rb` reads out all of flash using the gadget at 0x6de.
 It's otherwise identical to the script from Include Security.
 This takes about 30 minutes.
 *  `dump.bin` is the original flash on my ID115.
+*  `uicr.bin` is the original UICR area on my ID115.
 *  `openocd-stlink.cfg` is an openocd configuration file if you use an STLinkV2 debugger.